arnodelorme/wp15/usecase-2.1/README.md

 ### Software installation

 The R-software can be installed on a Linux, MacOS or Windows computer, specifically including the `Rscript` binary.
 The `optparse` package is ideally installed and on the path.
 If the `optparse` package is not available, it will be downloaded and installed in a temporary directory.
+Alternatively, it is possible to make an [Apptainer](https://apptainer.org) container with all analysis software and dependencies.

 ### Legal aspects of the software

 The R-package and the optparse package are licensed under GPL-2 or GPL-3.

+The Apptainer software is licensed under [BSD-3-Clause](https://apptainer.org/docs/admin/main/license.html).

 ### Executing the pipeline